MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/New-PSSessionConfigurationFile.md

 ```

 ### -Author
-Identifies the author of the session configuration or the configuration file.
+Specifies the author of the session configuration or the configuration file.
 The default is the current user.
 The value of this parameter is visible in the session configuration file, but it is not a property of the session configuration object.